danielbrock4/election_analysis_tom/README.md

   - Diana DeGette
   - Raymon Anthony Doane
 - The candidate results were:
-  - Charles Casper Stockham recieved 23.0% of the vote and 85,213 number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-  - Diana DeGette recieved 73.8% of the vote and 272,892 number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.
-  - Raymon Anthony Doane recieved 3.1% of the vote and 11,606 number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 - The winner of the election was:
-  - Diana DeGette, who recieved 73.8% of the vote and 272,892 number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview

 ### Overview of Election Audit:

-I have been assigned to work with Tom at Colorado Board of Election.
-The Board has tasked up with completing an audit of a congressional precinct in Colorado.
-We are tasked with calculating the:
+The Colorado Board of Election assigned Tom and me to work together.
+The Board has tasked us with completing an audit of a congressional precinct in Colorado.
+The audit includes calculating the:
 1) Total Number Votes
 2) The Percentage and Number of Votes For Each:
   - Candidate
   - County
-3) Largest Turnout Amoung All the Counties
+3) Largest Turnout Among All the Counties
-4) The Winnner of the Election
+4) The Winner of the Election

-While this could be done in excel, the Board wants us to use Python, so we can automate this process and apply to future elections and larger elections.
-Excel only limited to a million rows, so once the results compiled into the csv file then we wouldn't be able to do the audit on larger elections like Senate races.
-This makes Python the best method to completing the audit.
+While the audit is generally done in excel, the Board wants us to use Python to automate this process and apply it to future elections and more significant elections.
+Excel is only limited to a million rows, so once the results are compiled into the CSV file, we wouldn't be able to do the audit on more significant elections like Senate races.
+Therefore, completing the audit in Python is the best method to conducting the audit.

 ## Challenge Summary